jwynia/analysis-context-network/.devcontainer/README.md

-# BidFlow Analysis DevContainer
+# Analysis DevContainer

-This directory contains the configuration files for the Visual Studio Code DevContainer used in the BidFlow Analysis project.
+This directory contains the configuration files for the Visual Studio Code DevContainer used in an analysis project.
 The DevContainer provides a consistent development environment with all necessary tools pre-installed.

 ## What's Included